pBread/sms-content-moderator/config/prompt.md

 [
   {
     "policy": "string", // policy id
-    "isViolation": "boolean",
+    "status": "string", // "is-violation" | "not-violation",
-    "reasoning": "string", // a description of your rationale "confidence": "number" // 0-1 how likely the message is a violation }
+    "reasoning": "string" // a description of your rationale }
 ]
 ```